usmanahsan2114/admin-spotify/README.md

-# Shopify-Like Admin Dashboard

-This repository delivers a full-stack ecommerce admin workspace modeled after Shopify.
-It allows a store team to ingest orders from a marketing site, manage inventory, administer users, and view daily operational analytics in a modern, responsive UI.

-## 📖 User Guide

-**New to the app?** Check out **[USER_GUIDE.md](./USER_GUIDE.md)** for a simple, easy-to-understand explanation of all features, modules, and how to use the app.
-Perfect for non-technical users!

 ## 🔧 Code Review & Improvements

 **Planning to deploy?** Check out **[IMPROVEMENTS_AND_RECOMMENDATIONS.md](./IMPROVEMENTS_AND_RECOMMENDATIONS.md)** for a comprehensive code review covering security, performance, and production readiness recommendations.